-- SalesforceA gives administrators mobile access to essential organization management tasks.
-Use it to edit, unlock, freeze, and deactivate user accounts, reset passwords, and assign permission sets. - The Salesforce mobile offerings still include Salesforce Mobile Classic.
-Salesforce Mobile Classic users might find that the Salesforce app is a better fit for their needs, but Salesforce Mobile Classic remains the best option if you need to create and edit in offline mode.
+• SalesforceA gives administrators mobile access to essential organization management tasks.
+Use it to edit, unlock, freeze, and deactivate user accounts, reset passwords, and assign permission sets.

 For more detailed information about the full suite of Salesforce mobile apps, see "Salesforce Mobile Product Comparison" in the Salesforce Help.